 Jennifer Nalepa (Ph.D.) is an Assistant Professor in the MSUDeparment of Kinesiology and teaches in the graduate programs in Sport Coaching and Leadership.
 Dr. Nalepa has taught numerous sport science courses and has conducted coach mentoring programs for the United States Tennis Association.
 She has researched Generation Z athletes and the games approach to youth tennis.
 Follow the Sport Coaching and Leadrship Program at @MSUCoachLead and find coaching resources on the SCL Blog.

 Andy Driska (Ph.D.)

-Is an assistant professor in the MSU Department of Kinesiology and teaches graduate-level coaches in skill acquisition, psychology of coaching, athlete development, and coaching science.
-He conducts research on coach education programs and trends in coach learning behaviors. @andydriska
+is an assistant professor in the MSU Department of Kinesiology and teaches graduate-level coaches in skill acquisition, psychology of coaching, athlete development, and coaching science.
+He conducts research on coach education programs and trends in coach learning behaviors.
+Follow Dr. Driska at @andydriska.